chadwhitacre/openpath/_posts/2024-01-04-welcome-to-open-path.md

   Vinegar](https://benv.ca/)—[employee
   2](https://blog.sentry.io/welcome-ben-vinegar/), my former boss

-They have their platforms.
+Those are theirs.
 This is mine.

 Now, I'm a mission-driven guy.
 I naturally tend to want to relate my work in the world back to crisp fundamentals.
 Sentry's mission is **to enable